technolaji/github4s/docs/src/main/tut/auth.md

 Used to request a new auth token given basic authentication.

-You can create a new authorization token using `newAuth`, it takes as arguments:
+You can create a new authorization token using `newAuth`; it takes as arguments:

 - basic authentication for the token holder (`username` and `password`).
 - `scopes`: attached to the token, for more information see [the scopes doc](https://developer.github.com/v3/oauth/#scopes).